-The influenza epidemic and it’s cost to North End, Boston and America is largely ignored by history.
+The influenza epidemic and its cost to the North End, Boston, and America is largely ignored by history.